 And now that you know which exercise can really build a powerful lower body, would you like to know how to lift more weight and add more muscle faster?

-Check out some of our top picks for gear to increase your strength so you can make faster muscle gains with every workout!
+Check out some of our top weightlifting belts for squats so you can make faster muscle gains with every workout!